“Not all those who wander are lost”- J. R. R. Tolkien

 No matter what the season, the West Coast has something incredible to offer.
 During the summer, in Tofino enjoy the beaches for; swimming, surfing, paddleboarding, beach combing and much more.
 In the winter months, many of the same activities are enjoyed, however when seasons drastically change, storm watching is a huge highlight.
 There are numerous parks and trails to explore including; Pacific Rim Park, the Bog, South Beach, Combers Beach, Rainforest Trail.
 Is surfing or beach-combing of interest to you?
 Check out Long Beach, Chesterman Beach, Wick Beach and many other surfing beaches.
 If you would like to give surfing a try, many local surf shops provide lessons and rent equipment such as Tofino Surf School, Pacific Surf Co, Surf Sisters, Westside Surf and Tofino Surf Adventures.

-While visiting the rugged West Coast how about some whale watching or bear watching?
-Jamie’s Whale Watching or Ocean Outfitters are recommended.
 Check out bear watching or take a tour to the hot springs with West Coast Safaris.
 Driving and visiting Vancouver Island, intimate wild life contact can occur, it is most important to practice safety when around wildlife by not feeding or disturbing the wild animals.
 Common wildlife on Vancouver Island, BC, include; cougars, bears and wolves.
 Ucluelet is a short drive from Tofino.
 It is an ancient settlement on the northern edge of Barkley Sound and has some fascinating diving with some historical ship wrecks, creating reefs and home to local marine life.
 Many great hiking spots, fishing and other activities are also enjoyed in Ucluelet.